 Move handlebar to each position.
 It should move easily and lock in each position.
-If handlebar is hard to move (up/down), remove plastic cap and rinse mechanism with fresh water then lubricate with XP-S Lube.
-If it is still stiff, refer to an authorized Sea-Doo dealer.
 Make sure there is no excessive play in the handlebar.

 If any of the above tests fail, do not operate the watercraft and refer to an authorized Sea-Doo dealer.